 How do you fix sun-damaged skin on the chest?

 Skin peel techniques can be applied to the chest to reverse sun damage!
-Dr. Gupta and his staff have excellent knowledge of the skin and how to care for it.
+Our staff have excellent knowledge of the skin and how to care for it.
 They will suggest your best treatment to reverse the effects of sun damaged skin.